endroid/sudoku/README.md

     800203009
     005010300';

-// Create the object
+// Create the puzzle
 $sudoku = new \Sudoku\Puzzle($values);

-// And finally solve the puzzle echo $sudoku->solve();
+// Solve the puzzle
+echo $sudoku->solve();